 The automation feature works using "automation rules".
 The "automation rules" are applied to recall categories.
 If you are not familiar with recall categories, please read our related article here.

 An example automation rule is "2 SMS + 1 letter".
-In this example, the automation rule would automatically send 2 SMS and 1 letter for each recall with a reason assigned to that recall category.
+In this example, the automation rule would automatically send 2 SMS and 1 letter for each recall with a reason and/or urgency assigned to that recall category.
 The send times of each contact attempt are based on the settings configured in your Recalls 'Preferences'.

 While the automation feature will automatically send SMS, it is important to note that it cannot automatically make phone calls or automatically download, print, and send letters.
 However, it can queue up phone calls and letters for you so that you only have to check the 'Calls' and 'Letters' tab every so often and go through the recalls in those tabs.